aisyhrzi/AisyahFatihah/README.md

 # Aisyah Fatihah
 My name is Nur Aisyah Fatihah and I'm from Dungun,Terengganu.
-I study in University Teknology Malaysia majoring in computer science(bioinfomatics)
+I study at University Teknologi Malaysia majoring in computer science(bioinformatics)